Southall: Political representation

-Southall is part of the parliamentary constituency of Ealing Southall, represented since 2007 by Labour Member of Parliament Virendra Sharma.
+Southall is part of the parliamentary constituency of Ealing Southall, represented since 2024 by Labour Member of Parliament Deirdre Costigan.

-Southall consists of six electoral wards for local council elections: Dormers Wells, Lady Margaret, Norwood Green, Southall Broadway, Southall West and Southall Green, which all elect councillors to Ealing Council.
+Southall consists of six electoral wards for local council elections: Dormers Wells, Lady Margaret, Norwood Green, Southall Green, Southall Broadway and Southall West, which all elect councillors to Ealing Council.

-Southall is in the London Assembly constituency of Ealing and Hillingdon which has been represented by assembly member Onkar Sahota of the Labour Party since 2012.
+Southall is in the London Assembly constituency of Ealing and Hillingdon which has been represented by assembly member Bassam Mahfouz of the Labour Party since 2024.

 Geography and transport

 Nearby places include Hayes, Hanwell, Hounslow, Greenford, Northolt and Ealing The area is identified in the London Plan as one of 35 major centres in Greater London.

 Southall is served by Southall railway station on the Great Western Main Line, providing links to and from Heathrow Airport, Reading and Oxford as well as London Paddington.

 The nearest London Underground to the town centre is Osterley station, on the Piccadilly line, which is located approximately 2 mi to the south.

 Frequent bus services link Southall with all neighbouring suburbs and Heathrow Airport.

 There is an express coach service between Southall, Leicester and Birmingham which specialises in serving the many family connections in both areas' South Asian populations.